JedDataScience/RetroAzureBlobMetadataStorage/README.md

 1. **Flask API Development**: The backend is built using Flask, demonstrating RESTful API design, request handling, CORS configuration, and proper error handling.
 The API provides endpoints for CRUD operations on Azure Blob Storage.

-2. **Cloud Storage Integration**: The project integrates with Azure Blob Storage, demonstrating cloud-native data storage patterns, SAS token generation for secure access, and metadata management.
+2. **Cloud Storage Integration**: The project integrates with Azurite (Azure Storage emulator) for local development, demonstrating cloud storage patterns, SAS token generation for secure access, and metadata management.
+The same codebase can work with real Azure Blob Storage when deployed to the cloud.

 3. **Containerization**: The application is fully containerized using Docker, demonstrating container-based deployment, environment variable management, and reproducible builds.

-4. **Web Application Architecture**: The project demonstrates a modern three-tier architecture with a React/Next.js frontend, Flask API backend, and Azure Blob Storage as the data layer.
+4. **Web Application Architecture**: The project demonstrates a modern three-tier architecture with a React/Next.js frontend, Flask API backend, and Azurite (Azure Storage emulator) as the data layer for local development.
+The architecture supports deployment to Azure cloud services.

 ### Architecture Diagram